christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.5\textwidth]{images/causal-consistency-flow.pdf}
+  \includegraphics[width=0.65\textwidth]{images/causal-consistency-flow.pdf}
-  \caption{Schematic communication model between clients and replica cluster nodes for causal consistency.
+  \caption[Schematic communication model for causal consistency]{Schematic communication model between clients and replica cluster nodes for causal consistency.
 A write can be acknowledged before it is propagated across all cluster nodes.
 For all causally sequential writes that are committed throughout the cluster, the original order is guaranteed.}
   \label{fig:causal-consistency-flow}
 \end{figure}

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.2\textwidth]{images/consistency-ordering-causal-violation.pdf}
+  \includegraphics[width=0.9\textwidth]{images/consistency-ordering-causal-violation.pdf}
-  \caption{Operation schedule that violates causal consistency.
+  \caption[Operation schedule that violates causal consistency]{Operation schedule that violates causal consistency.
 As the writes of $\textrm{N}_1$ has already been observed by $\textrm{N}_2$ before overwriting it (assuming that its observation may have triggered the overwrite, thus they are causally related), it must be seen in this order by all subsequent reads of all nodes.
 Since $\textrm{N}_4$ reads the most recent (the overwriting) value before the overwritten one, it ignores the causal relation and thus violating the properties of causal consistency.}
   \label{fig:consistency-ordering-causal-violation}
 \end{figure}

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.2\textwidth]{images/consistency-ordering-causal.pdf}
+  \includegraphics[width=0.6\textwidth]{images/consistency-ordering-causal.pdf}
-  \caption{Operation schedule that meets the requirements for causal consistency.
+  \caption[Operation schedule that meets the requirements for causal consistency]{Operation schedule that meets the requirements for causal consistency.
 Since there is no causal relation between the writes of $\textrm{N}_1$ and $\textrm{N}_2$, any order of occurrence of the values in subsequent reads satisfies the properties of causal consistency.}
   \label{fig:consistency-ordering-causal}
 \end{figure}